DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

 > mkdir seedshop; cd seedshop
 ```

-Create a new file in that folder called `seedshop.sqrl` and paste the following content into the file:
+Create a new file in that folder called `seedshop.sqrl` and paste the following content into the file (we will explain the script line-by-line [below](#sqrl)):

 ```sql
 IMPORT datasqrl.seedshop.Orders;